marly-ai/marly/README.md

 ## 🚀 Features

-- 📄 Give your agents the ability to find whats relevant from large documents and websites, extract it and get it back in JSON with a single API call.
+- 📄 Give your applications the ability to find whats relevant from large documents and websites, extract it and get it back in JSON with a single API call.
 - 🔍 Extract data based on multiple schemas from numerous documents without a vector database or specifying page numbers
 - 🔄 Built-in caching to enable instant retrieval of previously extracted schemas, allowing for rapid repeat extractions without reprocessing the original documents.